prernaadvani/whatsprernacooking/_posts/2022-12-29-mahdjouba.md

 ![_config.yml]({{ site.baseurl }}/images/mahdjouba/bread 10.jpeg)

-* Brush the seams with water and pinch to steal the dough.

-* Grease a nonstick pan with olive oil and pan fry the crepes on each side for a couple of minutes until golden.
+* Grease a nonstick pan with olive oil and pan fry the crepe on each side for a couple of minutes until golden.
+I was able to fry to crepes at a time for time efficiency.

 ![_config.yml]({{ site.baseurl }}/images/mahdjouba/bread 11.jpeg)

-* Transfer to a plate and repeat the process with the remaining 5 pieces of dough.
+* Transfer to a plate and repeat the process with the remaining pieces of dough.

 ![_config.yml]({{ site.baseurl }}/images/mahdjouba/bread 12.jpeg)